-There are many accommodation options, everything from a luxurious camp to comfortable accommodations at their affordable hotels.
+There are many accommodation options, everything from luxurious camping in Etosha national park to comfortable accommodations at their affordable hotels.

 Dolomite Camp — Was the first camp built inside the park in 1932.
 The camp is perched on a high bluff overlooking the Etosha pan from only two kilometres away, ensuring uninterrupted animal viewing while you sit back and relax.

 Okaukuejo Camp — A former military fort founded in 1901.
 It is the oldest camp in Etosha National Park and it offers a variety of accommodations: dormitories, cottages, suites, family rooms etc. Okaukuejo has an excellent restaurant which serves breakfast as well as lunch and dinner.